FRD Erebus 10R

 All colors are slightly lighter/matte than shown.
 Rough tiles are below but this is not totally representative.
 The second hull on the about page is printed in burgundy red.

 Secondly, one can send me designs for patterns.
 However, this will add a significant amount in price and the printing time is nearly quadrupled in some cases.
 Regardless, the effect is unparalleled in paint coats, and entirely unique, allowing for complete customization of the hull’s underside and deck.
 Names, Numbers and patterns can be added.
-Crude images are also possible in some cases.
+Images are also possible in some cases.
+The range of colors for this is still restricted to those below.